rand-projects/fisb-rest/docs/source/document.rst

 any given time.
 Each message contains a list of all stations being received and their RSR value.

-The 'stations' field is unique to RSR:
+The ``"stations"`` field is unique to RSR:

 ``"stations"``
   Dictionary whose keys are the names of ground stations being received in the usual ``"station"`` field format.
-  The values are the percentage of possible packets being received.
+  The value is the percentage of possible packets being received.
 In the example below, 91% of messages from ground station ``"40.0383~-86.255593"`` are being received.